ginstrom/paladin-novel/manuscript/chapter-19.md

 Thorek grunted.
 "Come to tell us how to fight our war, have they?"

-Gond’s smile was wry.
+Gond's smile was wry.
 "Perhaps.
 Or perhaps they've merely come to observe the 'rabble' in action.
 Let us extend our hospitality."

 ***